-“PCOS is a complicated condition, which is usually only diagnosed when a patient presents with PCO and symptoms such as having fewer than six periods per year and/or excess body hair.
+“PCOS is a complicated condition, which is usually only diagnosed when a patient presents with symptoms such as having fewer than six periods per year and/or excess body hair.
 We can also add to this diagnostic list one further tool: a blood test to measure hormone levels.
 So when a woman discovers that she has PCO, her doctor will need to examine her menstrual pattern, skin and hormone levels to confirm PCOS.

 Many health experts believe that numerous variables, including genetics might be a factor in the development of PCOS.
 For example, you might find your sister, mother, aunt or grandmother has PCOS.
 It is clear that hormone imbalance is a primary influencing factor in PCOS as well as a condition called insulin resistance.
 Insulin is a potent hormone which is released by the pancreas as a result of food intake in particular carbs.Insulin conveys sugar out from the blood and moves it into other cells such as muscle, liver and even fat cells.
 The sugar is then changed into energy or in some cases stored as fat.
 Sometimes this process is defective which is called insulin resistance.
 When you have insulin resistance your pancreas has to produce excessive amounts of insulin to remove the sugar from the blood.
 These high levels of insulin are not good for the body and can produce a staggering array of symptoms.

 Insulin resistance is very common in women with polycystic ovarian syndrome and can contribute strongly to the weight gain associated with this condition, sometimes to the point of obesity.
 Losing excess weight can make a huge positive impact on PCOS symptoms so this is sometimes the first recommendation a doctor will make in a management plan.